xakutara/container-tools/README.md

 ## Tools

-### envconfig.sh
+### envconfig
-Wrapper script to write environment variables in config files.
+[envconfig.sh](bin/envconfig.sh) is a wrapper script to write environment variables in config files.
-Replaces placeholders and creates files, then starts the given command.
+It replaces placeholders and creates files, then starts the given command.

 #### Usage